lwmouneyrac/astrolotterywest/README.md

 We are reproducing the Lotterywest website in Astro.

 Stage 1: reproduce the header and footer only - do not use tailwind.
 Do you best.
+Usage of React components are allowed.

 ```sh
 pnpm install